adlnet/xAPI-Spec/xAPI.md

 a specific time.
 They are formatted according to ISO 8601's normal format.
 Statements sent to an LRS can be expected (a MUST requirement on the LRS) to keep precision to at least milliseconds (3 decimal points beyond seconds).

+###### Requirements
+* A timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* A timestamp SHOULD* include the time zone.
+* If the timestamp includes a time zone, the LRS MAY be return the timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
+The LRS SHOULD* return the timestamp in UTC timezone.
+* A timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds (millisecond precision MUST be preserved).
+* An LRS MUST NOT reject a timestamp for being from the future, to prevent issues due to clock errors.

 ### 4.6 ISO 8601 Durations